SIT WITH US

 THURSDAYS AT ST PAUL'S

-The ZGWA holds sitting meditation every Thursday evening from 7 to 9 pm in the hall behind St Paul’s Anglican Church at162 Hampton Road, Beaconsfield, W.A.
+The ZGWA holds sitting meditation every Thursday evening from 6.30 pm - 8.30 pm in the hall behind St Paul’s Anglican Church at 162 Hampton Road, Beaconsfield, W.A.
 All are welcome.
-If you are coming for the first time, come on the first Thursday of the month, and please arrive at 6.30.
+If you are coming for the first time, come on the first Thursday of the month, and please arrive at 6:10 pm.
 This will enable us to give you an orientation.
 Please contact us if you plan to come for the first time.

 A shared ritual form is part of our practice.
-If you are sitting with us for the first time, please arrive at 6.30 pm on the first or third Thursday of the month, so you can receive an orientation.
+If you are sitting with us for the first time, please arrive at 6 pm on the first Thursday of the month, so you can receive an orientation.
 If this time does not suit you, please contact us.

 Before sitting with the group, you may wish to try sitting at home for short periods.
 Instructions on Zen meditation can be found in our Orientation Notes.